 Legislation and Other Policy Projects

-Mental Health Summit.
-Seven years ago the Project took a lead role in creating the Mental Health Summit, a coalition of all of the mental health advocacy and provider organizations in Illinois whose goals is to maintain and improve mental health services in the state.
+Mental Health Summit. iI 2000, the Project took a lead role in creating the Mental Health Summit, a coalition of all of the mental health advocacy and provider organizations in Illinois whose goals is to maintain and improve mental health services in the state.
 Project students staff the Summit.
-This work includes: 1) organizing monthly meetings; 2) maintaining the Summit website; 3) helping to organized two annual rallies (one in Springfield and one in Chicago); and, 4) drafting advocacy materials for the Summit's members.
-Current efforts of the Summit include: 1) trying to prevent drastic cuts to the community mental health system caused by Illinois' response to the $10 billion budget deficit; 2) insuring that state hospitals are not closed unless comprehensive plans are in place to provide services in the community; 3) insuring access to appropriate medications; and, 4) working to move persons with mental illnesses out of nursing homes and into more integrated settings.
+This work includes: 1) organizing monthly meetings; 2) maintaining the Summit website; 3) helping to organized annual rallies ; and, 4) drafting advocacy materials for the Summit's members.

-Persons with mental illnesses in the Criminal Justice System.
-There are more persons with mental illness in the Cook County Jail (more than 1,000) than in any public or private mental hospital in Illinois.
-There are more persons with mental illnesses in state prisons (at least 6,000) than in all of the public and private mental hospitals in the state combined.
+Persons with Mental Illnesses in the Criminal Justice System.
+There are more persons with mental illness in the Cook County Jail (more than 2,000) than in all of the public mental hospital in Illinois.
+There are more persons with mental illnesses in state prisons (at least 7,000) than in all of the public and private mental hospitals in the state combined.
 Persons with mental illnesses do not get good mental health care in prisons and jails.
 In cooperation with many other groups the Project is working on several strategies for diverting persons with mental illnesses form the criminal justice system.
 These include: 1) the creation and expansion of mental health courts; 2) connecting persons with mental illnesses in prisons and jails to Medicaid and disability benefits promptly upon discharge, and 3) working to make sure that Governor Rauner's plan to redue the state prison populatoin by 25%, includes appropriate behavioral health services for those diverted from prison.